New & Used Acura TLX: In Depth

 GET A FREE PRICE QUOTE

-Two different engines will be offered on the TLX: a 2.4-liter direct-injection in-line four, with an eight-speed dual-clutch automatic transmission, and a 3.5-liter V-6 with a nine-speed automatic transmission.
+Two different engines are offered on the TLX: a 206-horsepower, 2.4-liter direct-injection in-line four, with an eight-speed dual-clutch automatic transmission, and a 290-hp 3.5-liter V-6 with a nine-speed automatic transmission.
 The V-6 gets Variable Cylinder Management, which will allow it to run on just four cylinders during light-load conditions.
-Neither power nor fuel economy figures are out for the TLX at the time of writing—it’s officially only been shown as a ‘prototype’ at this stage—but the automaker promises ratings “at the top of the midsize luxury sedan class.”

-Dedicated driving modes will allow you to cater the driving experience to expectations; as part of a so-called Integrated Dynamics System (IDS), the TLX gets Econ, Normal, Sport, and Sport+ settings, with each one affecting power-steering calibration, throttle response, transmission shifts, Active Noise Control settings, climate controls, and the control logic for the all-wheel drive or rear-wheel steering.
+Dedicated driving modes allow the driver to cater the driving experience to expectations.
+As part of a so-called Integrated Dynamics System (IDS), the TLX gets Econ, Normal, Sport, and Sport+ settings, with each one affecting power-steering calibration, throttle response, transmission shifts, Active Noise Control settings, climate controls, and the control logic for the all-wheel drive or rear-wheel steering.

-Active Noise Control will help keep the cabin quiet; so will new body-sealing and sound-insulation measures.
-And inside, based on our observations of the prototype at several auto shows this past winter, the TLX looks just as roomy as the TL—in other words, still still a bit roomier in back than its German sport-sedan rivals.
+Active Noise Control helps keep the cabin quiet; so do new body-sealing and sound-insulation measures.
+And inside, the TLX is just as roomy as the TL—in other words, still still a bit roomier in back than its German sport-sedan rivals.